rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/inspectable.md

 ## `inspectable` Classes in Node.js

-When the `nodejs` target is used, an additional `[util.inspect.custom]` implementation is provided.
+When the `nodejs` target is used, an additional `[util.inspect.custom]` implementation is provided which calls `toJSON` internally.
 This method is used for `console.log` and similar functions to display all readable fields of the Rust struct.